tjwaterman99/tjwaterman99/docs/github-codespaces.md

 - I could find the pricing and here's how it compares to running my own dev server.

 - 64g of space available, not huge.
 I imagine they'll offer the option of more if you ever need it.

+- Currently the beta versions of codespace with 2 CPUs and limited RAM just isn't great for any data processing work.